-Enclose the Expression in a Container and switch to the Widget Tree (Ctrl+W); drag another Container below our current one and put another Expression into it, setting the value to ‘BlogPostRecordList.List.Current.Date’ and setting the text color to a light grey.
+Enclose the Expression in a Container and switch to the Widget Tree (CTRL+W); drag another Container below our current one and put another Expression into it, setting the value to ‘BlogPostRecordList.List.Current.Date’ and setting the text colour to a light grey.

 A final Container will contain the excerpt of our blog post; create a new container below the previous one, put an Expression into it with the value ‘BlogPostRecordList.List.Current.Excerpt’ and set the Escape Content property to ‘No’ (only use for your own blog posts, read here why!).